Population: 80.8 million

 Below you can find the "Turkish Fisheries 2017" publication produced by the Ministry of Food, Agriculture and Livestock.
 For more information, you can visit the link below.

-A translation into Turkish of selected articles from the EUROFISH Magazine is available below.
+A translation into Turkish of selected articles from the EUROFISH Magazine is available on the EUROFISH Magazine website

 Useful Links for Turkey